mento-protocol/mento-deployment/README.md

   - `script/upgrades/`: Contains all the upgrade scripts, which serve as a migration from one version of mento to another
     - `script/upgrades/MU01/`: Contains all the upgrade scripts to migrate from version v1.0.0. to v2.0.0
   - `script/dev/`: Contains dev scripts that are used in the deployment process, especially on testnets, but aren't central to the upgrade.
-  - `script/utils/`: Contains helpers and utilities used in the deployment process.
+  - `script/utils/`: Contains helpers and utilities used in the deployment and governance operations using Celo Governance.
+  - `script/utils/mento`: Contains helpers and utilities used in the deployment and governance operations using Mento Governance.
 - `bin/`: Contains bash/typescript scripts that are used to execute the deployment process.
 - `broadcast/`: Contains the broadcasted transactions for the deployment process.